 Thanks to our Funders - The National Lottery Community Fund, we are able to carry out our Care for Carers Project

 This crisis-response project exists to increase capacity to care for BME community care-givers and protect vulnerable young people and children by providing relief of carers through support and training to improve their mental and emotional wellbeing.
-Our virtual COVID-19 Bereavement training will empower them with the right tools for coping with a range of psychosocial challenges.
+Our virtual COVID-19 Bereavement training aim empower them with the right tools for coping with a range of psychosocial challenges.

 To take part and volunteer, email us at: email@example.com